 Enable reviews.
 Allow your customers to talk in public about your products and services.
 And when the shit hit the fan, this is how you can deal with angry customers on social media.
 Again, it’s about transparency.
 Show your potential customers that you care about their opinion, no matter if it’s good or bad.

 Fix every flaw you can find on your website.
-Check the copies, check the designs.
+Check the copies, and check the designs as well.

 Cart Abandonment Reason #5: Not enough payment methods

 Different customers prefer different payment methods.
 Customers expect multiple payment methods.
 For security reasons, many of your shoppers don’t want to use their credit or debit cards for their online reasons.
 They may prefer a different method.
 Here are the preferred payment methods in a few European countries:

 If you are Irish, but your e-business has a global audience, it doesn’t really matter if your fellow countrymen prefer debit card payments over Paypal.